petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

    Re-index the spell check indexes too.

 ## High Availability with SolrCloud

 Use SolrCloud if you need a cluster of Solr servers.
 Note that to use SolrCloud in production, you should set up an [external ZooKeeper ensemble](https://cwiki.apache.org/confluence/display/solr/Setting+Up+an+External+ZooKeeper+Ensemble).
 [ZooKeeper](http://zookeeper.apache.org/) is a centralized coordination service for managing distributed systems like your SolrCloud cluster.

-The steps included here should be considered the bare minimum of what must be done to configure SolrCloud with Liferay.
+The steps included here are the bare minimum of what you must do to configure SolrCloud with Liferay.
 For example, these instructions cover configuring SolrCloud on a single machine, whereas a production environment would feature multiple physical or virtual machines.
 These instructions also assume you've followed the earlier section on *Installing and Configuring Solr*.
 Refer to the [SolrCloud guide for more information](https://cwiki.apache.org/confluence/display/solr/SolrCloud).

 1. Stop the Solr server if it's running.